Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy

 \section{Structural Analysis}

-In this section, we analyze the structural properties of biased news articles using the main sentences identified by the model.
-To do so, we collect the predicted main sentences and then assess whether they capture elements of the formalized discourse structures commonly used in journalism.
-By validating these from the viewpoints of both summarization and structure, we ensure the reliability of using multiple attention heads as a form of explanation mechanism
+In this section, we analyze the structural properties of news articles using the main sentences identified by the model.
+To do so, we collect the predicted main sentences and assess if they capture the formalized discourse structures commonly used in journalism.
+By validating from summarization and structure, we ensure the reliability of using multiple attention heads as an explanation mechanism.

-We use the \texttt{BASIL} news bias prediction dataset which contains sentence-level annotations for two types of bias \citep{fan-etal-2019-plain}: lexical and informational bias.
-Lexical bias refers to the bias mainly caused by the word choice of the journalist, such as using polarized words (e.g. \emph{Donald Trump is investing more in the conspiracy theories about President Obama’s birth certificate as he explores his own bid for the presidency}.)
-And informational bias refers to the biased elaboration of certain events or facts, which includes using selective quotations to strengthen their viewpoint. (e.g. \emph{The Arizona group said the call from Mr. Trump on Wednesday came unexpectedly, and the group had spent much of the day Thursday scurrying to make travel arrangements to New York}.)
+We use the \texttt{BASIL} dataset, which contains sentence-level annotations for two types of biases \citep{fan-etal-2019-plain}: lexical and informational bias.
+Lexical bias refers to the bias from the word choice of the journalist, such as using polarized words (e.g. \emph{Donald Trump is investing more in conspiracy theories about President Obama’s birth certificate as he explores his bid for the presidency}.)
+Informational bias refers to the biased elaboration of certain events or facts, which includes using selective quotations to strengthen their viewpoint. (e.g. \emph{The Arizona group said the call from Mr. Trump on Wednesday came unexpectedly, and the group had spent much of the day Thursday scurrying to make travel arrangements to New York}.)